kuzzmi/github-streak/README.md

 # What is done now

-Currently it works only by posting a formatted message about each commit to a given Slack webhook URL.
+Currently it works only by posting a formatted message about each commit to a given Slack webhook URL as well as multi commits (2x-5x from 'double' to 'RA-A-AMPAGE').

 More integrations and event types will come soon.